ZJU-SEL/kubernetes/docs/devel/adding-an-APIGroup.md

 and version in the [example](../../pkg/apis/extensions/install/install.go)).
-You need to import this `install` package in {pkg/master, pkg/client/unversioned}/import_known_versions.go, if you want to make your group accessible to other packages in the kube-apiserver binary, binaries that uses the client package.
+You need to import this `install` package in {pkg/master, pkg/client/unversioned}/import_known_versions.go, if you want to make your group accessible to other packages in the kube-appraiser binary, binaries that uses the client package.

 Step 2 and 3 are mechanical, we plan on autogenerate these using the